techwriter-pl/techwriter-pl.github.io/blog/district-c-collaboration/index.md

 > What I particularly liked about District C was that we could exchange our
 > experiences regarding learning and creating projects.
 The Polish education
-> system and culture lead to a general mindset somewhat contrasting to that of
+> system and culture lead to a general mindset somewhat contrasting that of
 > American students.

 > Also, the American view of the Poles is far from what we showed during the